aadibajpai/university/README.md

 No rate limits or anything, go wild.
 Okay, Cloudflare Workers have a limit of 100,000 requests a day so maybe keep that into account.

+For requests made through a backend, you can pass the IP address in a `x-lookup-ip` header.

 API source code: https://github.com/aadibajpai/university-worker

 ## Example Usage